Tsukubasan (Mount Tsukuba) in Ibaraki

-Tsukubasan is a rocky mountain having double peaks, one is called Nyotaisan (877m) and the other is Nantaisan (871m).
-There are several hiking courses leading to the mountain top, and most of them start from the point near Tsukubasan Shrine (Tsukubasan Jinja 筑波山神社) on the mountainside.
-The time required to reach the mountain top from Tsukubasan Shrine on foot is somewhere between a 1-and-a-half hour and 2 hours.
-For walking from Nyotaisan peak to Nantaisan peak, it takes about 30 minutes.
+Tsukubasan is a rocky mountain having double peaks, one is called Nyotaisan (877m), and the other is Nantaisan (871m).
+There are several hiking courses leading to the mountain top, most of which start from the point near Tsukubasan Shrine (Tsukubasan Jinja 筑波山神社) on the mountainside.
+The time required to reach the mountain top from Tsukubasan Shrine will be 1.30 or 2 hours.
+The trail between two peaks, Nyotaisan to Nantaisan, is about a 30-minute walk.

-Since Mt.Tsukuba is an isolated mountain surrounded with rice fields in the plain area, it has a superb wide-spreading view on the mountain's top.
-On a clear sunny day, the Skytree tower in Tokyo or even Mt.Fuji can be seen up there.
+Being situated in a plain with spacious rice fields, it has a wide-spreading view on the mountain's top.
+On a clear sunny day, visitors can view the Skytree tower in Tokyo or even Mt.Fuji up there.

 The Cable car available from Miyawaki station.

 The Ropeway available from Tsutsuji-gaoka station.

-For those who visit Mt.Tsukuba just for sightseeing, a cable car and a ropeway services are available.
-The cable car station Miyawaki-eki 宮脇駅 is located near Tsukubasan Jinja Shrine (on the left side).
-The ropeway station Tsutsuji-gaoka-eki つつじが丘駅 is located near Tsutsuji-gaoka parking lot.
-For visitors who come by bus, taking a cable car from Tsukubasan Jinja Shrine is convenient.
-For visitors coming by car, taking a ropeway from Tsutsuji-gaoka is better.
+For those who like to visit Mt.Tsukuba just for sightseeing, a cable car and ropeway services are available.
+The cable car station Miyawaki-eki 宮脇駅 is near Tsukubasan Jinja Shrine (on the left side).
+The ropeway station Tsutsuji-gaoka-eki つつじが丘駅 is near Tsutsuji-gaoka parking lot.
+For visitors who come by bus, taking a cable car near Tsukubasan Jinja Shrine is convenient.
+For visitors arriving by car, taking a ropeway from Tsutsuji-gaoka is better.

 If you go to Tsukubasan by bus, it is recommended that you get off at the bus stop Tsukubasan Jinja Iriguchi 筑波山神社入り口 and visit the tourist information office nearby where hiking maps are available for free.
-The map might be in Japanese language only, though, it would be of help to decide which hiking course to take.
+The map will help you decide which hiking course to take.